 The execution of a clinical study shall follow the documentation approved by the Ethical Review Authority.
 Further study approvals may be needed, depending on the study design, see Planning and Application.

 Specific laws, regulations and guidelines apply for the execution of clinical studies using medicines and medical devices respectively.

 Study participants need to give written consent

 In general, a clinical study may only be conducted if the study participants have given their written consent to participate, and prior to this have been informed about what the purpose is and what participation entails.
-The Ethical Review Agency may in some cases approve research without written consent, and more information on this is available in Sections 20–22 of the Act concerning the Ethical Review of Research Involving Humans (SFS 2003:460).
+The Ethical Review Authority may in some cases approve research without written consent, and more information on this is available in Sections 20–22 of the Act concerning the Ethical Review of Research Involving Humans (SFS 2003:460).
 The consent shall be voluntary, expressed and defined.

 The study participants shall consent to the research to be conducted, to the personal data handling that participation in the study entails, and to the saving of any samples in a biobank.
 The consent shall be documented.
 All study participants have the right to recall their consent at any time with immediate effect, and then also have the right to have samples already taken for the study destroyed or de-identified.

 Special rules for consent apply for persons who are under-age and persons incapable of making decisions.
-More detailed information on obtaining consent (in Swedish) is available on the website of the Ethical Review Agency.
+More detailed information on obtaining consent (in Swedish) is available on the website of the Ethical Review Authority.

 Collecting and managing study data

 Data shall be collected in a format that can later be analysed, reported and published in a secure way.
 A data collection form is created based on the approved research plan/protocol, and should be completed in good time before the study begins.